Rafase282/My-FreeCodeCamp-Code/README.md

 All coded has been done up to the **AngularJS**

 ## Wiki Status:
-I'm currently working on the **Waypoint: Get Started with Angular.js**.
+I'm currently working on the **Waypoint: Power Forms with Angular.js**.

 Completed:
 1. HTML5 and CSS